Updated May 31, 2023

 8. Option -M

 Unix also provides us the feature to sort the months in the file.
-The output that will be given will be the months in a sorted form.
+The output will give the months in a sorted form.

 sort -M file_name.txt

 Sort command in Unix is a very useful and most used command in shell scripting to filter the input contents and to print the output to stdout format.
 Sort command also helps to sort the contents in alphabetical order, numeric way, reverse order, month wise order, or reverse order.
 With the combination of the above-mentioned options, you can use the sort command in multiple ways as required by the output.
-It is to be noted that blank space is considered to be a field separator.
+Note that in Unix, a blank space is considered a field separator.